Banner image

 This project is linked closely with KWO’s other Early Childhood Development Project which is implemented in Karen State, Burma.
 KWO co-ordinates with local ethnic education service providers inside Karen State and with refugee or INGO service providers along the border.

-Parent Teacher Associations (PTAs) were established in each Nursery School in 2018, building on an existing long-term involvement of parents and community members in the Nursery Schools.
-The aim of the PTAs is to provide a more formal structure to organise the participation of parents and community members with teachers.
+Parent Teacher Associations (PTAs) have been established in each Nursery School and provide a formal structure for involvement of parents and community members.
 The PTAs meet at least monthly, and more often whenever there is a need.
 There are 11 positions in each PTA and about 50 members per school.
 Positions of responsibility include the Chair, treasurer, and group leaders for school buildings, for home visits to families with the Capacity Building Trainers, for working with the teachers in the classroom.

 4. Beneficiaries and Participants

-• At least 3,000 parents and carers developed deeper understanding of child development and better parenting.
+• About 3,000 parents and carers developed deeper understanding of child development and better parenting.

 • 1,400 women accessed reliable, safe childcare and increased their participation in community work, decision-making processes, and income generation.

-• 220 project staff were employed: 217 are camp-based staff, mostly teachers, plus 3 town-based staff.
+• 220 project staff were employed: 218 are camp-based staff, mostly teachers, plus 2 town-based staff

 5. Main Activities